 Do program participants speak English?

-- All nursing assistant students must pass an English skills test that ensures they have the necessary language skills to work as a nursing assistant before enrolling in the program, though the level of English varies by person.
+- All nursing assistant and hotel housekeeping/hospitality students must pass an English skills test that ensures they have the necessary language skills to work as a nursing assistant or housekeeper before enrolling in the program, though the level of English varies by person.

 - There is a greater range of language ability in the Accelerated Employment program; some participants do not speak English while others are fluent.
 We will match the person’s language level with your needs.